Never-ending Learning Process: Dr. Autajay’s Universal Health Care Journey

 Nutrition

-- Leadership and Governance in Nutrition for the First 1000 Days Intervention Package in Samar, Northern Samar, and Zamboanga del Norte: Baseline Assessment of Three Philippine Provinces This baseline assessment report evaluates the existing governance measures related to the implementation of First 1000 Days services in Samar, Northern Samar, and Zamboanga del Norte, providing a detailed analysis of current nutrition and governance landscapes and offering strategic recommendations for improvement.
+- Leadership and Governance in Nutrition for the First 1000 Days Intervention Package in Samar, Northern Samar, and Zamboanga del Norte: Baseline Assessment of Three Philippine Provinces This baseline assessment report evaluates the existing governance measures related to the implementation of first 1,000 days (F1KD) services in Samar, Northern Samar, and Zamboanga del Norte, providing a detailed analysis of current nutrition and governance landscapes and offering strategic recommendations for improvement.

 - A Case Study on Sarangani’s Nutrition Program Implementation This case study analyzes the factors that contributed to the improvement of Sarangani Province’s nutritional outcomes from 2018 to 2022, describing changes in nutritional outcomes, identifying effective strategies and mechanisms, and examining the influence of leadership and governance interventions as well as lessons learned in planning, implementing, and monitoring nutrition programs.